shivathapaa/Nepali-Date-Picker/README.md

 </p>

 ## Examples to get started
-Here are some examples that can help you to get started.
-Also, the documentation in the library itself is more explanatory and clear.
+Here are some examples to help you get started.
+The library's documentation provides further, detailed explanations.

-Don't worry, it's not that complex!
-For below examples, I have tried to utilize all of the available customization available to help you understand its multiple use cases.
+Don't worry, it's not too complex!
+In the examples below, I've utilized various customization options to showcase multiple use cases, which might seem overwhelming.
+However, your specific needs may not require all of these options.

-For basic use cases, you can [read above](#brief-example-usage).
+For basic use cases, [refer to the section above](#brief-example-usage).

 #### Nepali Date Picker without dialog
 ```kotlin